GenericMappingTools/pygmt/doc/install.md

 ### Not working transparency

 It is known that some combinations of GMT and Ghostscript versions cause issues, especially regarding transparency.
-If transparency doesn't work in your figures, please check your GMT and Ghostscript versions (you can run `pygmt.show_versions()`).
+If the transparency doesn't work in your figures, please check your GMT and Ghostscript versions (you can run `pygmt.show_versions()`).
 We recommend: